kang-cao-corgi/coj/notes.md

 - Garments of skin: God's grace

 knowing "good and evil" not in moral terms <br>
-In spiritual terms: associated waht they have done, understanding the problem of life and death
+In spiritual terms: associated what they have done, understanding the problem of life and death

+"be insensitive about culture for your soul"

 #### The fruit:
 1. good for food [Dan1:8](https://www.blueletterbible.org/niv/dan/1/8/s_851008) men loses the right to food, "nobody gets free food"
-2. pleasing to the eye [Ge6:2](https://www.blueletterbible.org/niv/gen/6/2/s_6002) for aesthetics
+2. pleasing to the eye [Ge6:2](https://www.blueletterbible.org/niv/gen/6/2/s_6002) for aesthetics, there's a desire to pursue beauty
 3. desirable for gaining wisdom [Rev13:15-18](https://www.blueletterbible.org/niv/rev/13/15/s_1180015)

 #### ***How it applies to the modern life***